Kailua-Kona vacation rentals

 And when you’re looking to get in the ocean, the waters in southern Kona are often clear and calm as they’re shielded from the wind by Mauna Loa.
 This makes for excellent snorkeling and diving conditions, with a potential dolphin or Hawaiian green sea turtle occasionally making an appearance.
 Manta ray boat tours are also in high demand here, with people itching to catch a glimpse of the second largest species native to local waters.

 Back on land, head to Kaloko Honokohau National Historical Park for opportunities to explore sacred temples, petroglyphs, and fishponds central to Native Hawaiian life.

-When is the best time to stay in a vacation rental in Kailua-Kona?
+The best time to stay in a vacation rental in Kailua-Kona

 Hawaii’s perennially warm weather makes it a great place to visit all year round, with temperatures very rarely dropping below 75 degrees Fahrenheit.
 That said, there’s always an increased chance of showers and surf swells during the winter.
 The big waves make winter time a draw for seasoned surfers.
 For those looking for calmer seas, late spring or early fall are good times to go as the beaches aren’t quite as popular as during peak summer months.

 Built from lava rock, this museum was originally a summer palace for Hawaiian royalty.
 Today you can view traditional Hawaiian koa furniture, feather work, quilts, and other artifacts on display.
 On one Sunday each month, the palace holds a cultural day featuring traditional Hawaiian music and hula on the lawn.